bkulawska/flux-19/README.md

 ### How does Flux work?

-First we need to install it in the cluster, this process is called bootstrapping and can be performed using the flux CLI.
-Once installation is finished we can see that flux created a couple of controllers, most importantly:
+First we need to install it in the cluster, this process is called bootstrapping and can be performed using the Flux CLI.
+Once installation is finished we can see that Flux created a couple of controllers, most importantly:

 - **Source Controller** - agent responsible for pulling Commit data (kubernetes manifests such as deployments or services) into the cluster.
 - **Kustomize Controller** - agent responsible for reconciling the cluster state with the desired state as defined by Commit manifests retrieved through Source controller.